 Getting an accurate diagnosis is extremely important when dealing with a collapsed trachea in a dog.
-There are a variety of other illnesses and conditions that can display some of the same symptoms, so the vet needs to be able to find the correct cause and address it thoroughly.
+There are a variety of other illnesses and conditions that can display some of the same symptoms, so the vet needs to be able to find the correct clinical signs and cause to address it thoroughly.

-Once your vet has determined that your dog is suffering from a collapsed trachea, they'll get to work on deciding how to treat a collapsed trachea in your dog.
+Once your vet has determined that your dog is suffering from a collapsed trachea, they'll get to work on deciding how to treat a tracheal collapse in your dog.